-The natural resources and services affected by the Incident and the restoration alternative preferred by NOAA are described in this Draft Damage Assessment and Restoration Plan/Environmental Assessment (Draft DARP/EA).
-This Draft DARP/EA was developed by NOAA.
+The natural resources and services affected by the Incident and the restoration alternative selected by NOAA were described in a Draft Damage Assessment and Restoration Plan/Environmental Assessment (Draft DARP/EA).
+That Draft DARP/EA was developed by NOAA and released for public comment in March 2013.
+Following the completion of the public comment period in April 2013, NOAA considered the public's response and prepared this Final DARP/EA.